Stuart Forster goes dining at Riley’s Fish Shack in Tynemouth.

 The Riley’s Fish Shack (King Edward’s Bay, Tynemouth, NE30 4BY; tel.
-0191 257 1371) website has information about opening times, restaurant’s suppliers and examples from the menu.
+0191 257 1371) website has information about opening times, the restaurant’s suppliers and examples from the menu.

-Stuart Forster, the author of this post, is an award-winning journalist based in the north-east of England.
-Please make contact if you want to commission a feature or copy writing.
+Stuart Forster, the author of this post, is an award-winning travel and food writer from north-east of England.
+Please make contact if you want to commission work.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.